 Letter Grades Letter grades will be based on a curve.
-It is expected (but not required) that course grade distributions will normally distributed and letter grades will correspond to university and department norms.
-However, skewed student effort / point distributions may result in correspondingly skewed letter distributions.
+It is expected-but not guaranteed-that score distributions will be normally distributed and letter grades will correspond to university and department norms.
+Assuming consistent, normal distribution of scores, the A/B cutoff will be approximately at the median score, and scores more than one standard deviation below the average may receive less than a B. However, skewed student effort or score distributions may result in correspondingly skewed letter distributions.